l77e/SnakeJS/README.md

 # SnakeJS
-Snake game made with the Javascript P5 lib
+Snake game made with the Javascript P5 libary